aliwocha/task-manager/README.md

 * pagination
 * authentication and authorization by Spring Security
 * sending emails with confirmation links
+* one-to-many relation between users and tasks (each user can see his own tasks list)

 Functionalities to be implemented:
-* one-to-many relation between users and tasks (each user can see his own tasks list)
 * integration with MySQL or PostgreSQL
+* adding JWT authentication
 * deployment to the public server (e.g. Heroku)
 * unit tests